ahahnut/DPCRL-for-Privacy-Preserving-Multimodel-Sentiment-Analysis/README.md

 # Privacy-Preserving Multimodal Sentiment Analysis
 This project includes the codes and some results of our paper.
-We follow the code for the [ACM MM 2020] paper [MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis]
+We follow the framework for the [ACM MM 2020] paper [MISA: Modality-Invariant and -Specific Representations for Multimodal Sentiment Analysis].
+However, we modify the codes of models in "models.py" using a new autoencoding architecture.

 ### Setup the environment